The various Markdown renderers supported by Jekyll sometimes have extra options available.

 Kramdown is the default Markdown renderer for Jekyll, and often works well with no additional configuration.
 However, it does support many configuration options.

-GFM supports additional Kramdown options, documented at kramdown-parser-gfm.
+input: GFM is fine, but redundant.)
+GFM supports a couple additional Kramdown options, documented by kramdown-parser-gfm.
 These options can be used directly in your Kramdown Jekyll config, like this:

 Syntax Highlighting (CodeRay)